sandeeppaulraj/machine-learning/projects/capstone/stock_price_predictor.md

 [VanEck Vectors Semiconductor ETF(SMH)](https://finance.yahoo.com/quote/SMH/history?p=SMH)

 Clicking on the above links will also show the data I will be leveraging.
 I initially intended to use 1 years worth of data but it became obvious that this was nearly not enough data.
-Infact, i would argue that even 5 years worth of dats is not enough.
-However, my hands are tied here; i can't go back any further since Broadcom(AVGO) has changed massively over the last several years acquired companies to grow its EPS.
+Infact, I would argue that even 5 years worth of dats is not enough.
+However, my hands are tied here; I can't go back any further since Broadcom(AVGO) has changed massively over the last several years acquiring companies to grow its EPS.
 Beyond 5 years, it was literally a totally different company.
 In a way that makes this analysis a little unique in my opinion.
 We have to make do with 5 years worth of historical data.

 The individual pieces of information that I will leverage for each day will be "Open", "High", "Low", "Close", "Volume" and "Adjusted Close".
 1 year worth of data will provide approximately 250 data points.
 5 years worth of data will result in approximately 1250 data points.
 The data range of the dataset will be between January 07, 2013 to January 05 2018.